-To have a better understanding of how the overlapped fluctuation affects the dynamical evolution of the fluctuation until the formation of the apparent horizon, we have computed the time $t_{AH}$, the location of the apparent horizon at $t_{AH}$ namely $r_{AH}$, and the PBH mass at that time $M_{\rm PBH}(t_{AH})$.
+To have a better understanding of the dynamical evolution of the overlapped fluctuations until the formation of the apparent horizon, we have computed the time $t_{AH}$, the location of the apparent horizon at $t_{AH}$ namely $r_{AH}$, and the PBH mass at that time $M_{\rm PBH}(t_{AH})$.
 Our results, done for the different three profiles: i) $q_1=q_2=6$ and $\beta=2$, ii) $q_1=q_2=6$ and $\beta=3$ and iii) $q_1=q_2=10$ and $\beta=2$, are shown in Figs.~\ref{fig:colour_plots_6_6_2}, \ref{fig:colour_plots_6_6_3} and \ref{fig:colour_plots_10_10_2} in log-scale and with a colour mapping.

-As shown in \cite{Escriva:2021pmf}, in the case of an isolated fluctuation, for strong perturbations (whose amplitude is much higher than the threshold), the time of collapse is shorter, and the PBH mass is larger compared with the case of weak fluctuations (whose amplitude is close to the threshold).
-This behaviour is also observed in the case of having an overlapped fluctuation.
+As shown in \cite{Escriva:2021pmf}, in the case of an isolated compaction function, for strong perturbations (whose amplitude is much higher than the threshold), the time of collapse is shorter, and the PBH mass is larger compared with the case of weak fluctuations (whose amplitude is close to the threshold).
+This behaviour is also observed in the case of having an overlapped peaks in the compaction function.
 In addition to these common tendencies, they also depend on what peak is leading the gravitational collapse since the length scale of the fluctuation plays a crucial role in the PBH mass and the time to collapse.
 Then we can split the phase space $(\mathcal{C}(r_{m,1}),\mathcal{C}(r_{m,2}))$ for the horizon formation in the following four regions:

-\begin{itemize} \item \textbf{Quadrant I}, $\mathcal{C}(r_{m,j})>\delta_{c,j}$ for $j=1,2$: Both peaks in $\mathcal{C}(r_{m,j})$ are over-threshold, but the one with a shorter length-scale ($r_{m,1}$) will dominate the gravitational collapse before the horizon formation, independently on the value of the second peak.
+\begin{itemize} \item \textbf{Quadrant I}, $\mathcal{C}(r_{m,j})>\delta_{c,j}$ for $j=1,2$: Both peaks in $\mathcal{C}(r_{m,j})$ are over-threshold, but the one with a shorter length-scale ($r_{m,1}$) will dominate the gravitational collapse before the horizon formation, independently of the value of the second peak.
 We also observe that increasing the amplitude of the first peak will shorten the formation time and increase the PBH mass at the time $t_{AH}$.
 Notice that in this case, the first apparent horizon is formed in a shorter distance than $r_{m,1}$.
-As we will see later on, the secondary fluctuation will play a crucial role during the accretion process from the FLRW background into the AH.
+As we will see later on, the secondary peak of the compaction function will play a crucial role during the accretion process from the FLRW background into the AH.

 \item \textbf{Quadrant II}, $\mathcal{C}(r_{m,1})>\delta_{c,1}$ and $\mathcal{C}(r_{m,2})<\delta_{c,2}$: Similar to the previous case, the first peak will lead the gravitational collapse whereas the second peak (under threshold) will not have a significant role for the quantities under study at $t_{AH}$.